 Welcome to our online library of guitar chords.
 I’ve designed this page to start you off with some beginner guitar chords and slowly progress you to more advanced chords played in different positions on the fretboard.
 Bookmark this page since you’ll be revisiting it often.

-The chord diagrams are placed right on the page so you don't have to mess with your computer or phone going back and forth.
+The chord diagrams are placed right on the page – click on any for more details on how to play.
 Each diagram shows six strings and the corresponding fingering.
-If you are taking guitar lessons, you are sure to impress your teacher if you learn all of the chords and concepts on this page.
+(If you are working with a guitar teacher, you are sure to impress them if you learn all of the chords and concepts on this page!)

 The open chords are some of the more common guitar chords you learn as a beginner guitarist.
-They are played in the first position and involve the use of open strings.
+They are played in the first position and involve the use of open strings (in other words, strings that you strum without pressing down on a fret).
 Every guitar player should know all of these chords.

 The first thing you notice is that major chords sound bright and happy.
 Learning all of these major chords is a good start, but you’ll also need to learn the minors if you want to play songs.

 Sort of opposite of major chords, minor chords sound more dark and sad.
 You’ll find that playing a song in a major key, it still has minor chords in it.
 Learn all of the minor chords for every major you learned above and you will have a great foundation for becoming a proficient guitarist.

 Barre chords are chords that are played with the first finger barring across several strings.
 Once you learn a few barre chords and get used to using your first finger in this way, it really opens up the fretboard to play chords all over the neck.
 Here are a few examples of barre chords below.
 See if you can come up with even more chords by changing the root note of the chord.